ASEX: Arizona Sexual Experience Scale

 Copyright and Usage Responsibility: Check that you have the proper rights and permissions to use this assessment tool in your research.
 This may include purchasing appropriate licenses, obtaining permissions from authors/copyright holders, or ensuring your usage falls within fair use guidelines.

-The Arizona Sexual Experience Scale (ASEX) is copyrighted by the Arizona Board of Regents.
-All rights are reserved.
+The Arizona Sexual Experience Scale (ASEX) is copyrighted by the Arizona Board of Regents, and all rights are reserved.
+Permission is required for use; contact the Arizona Board of Regents.
+Item content is reproduced here only in brief illustrative form.

 Proper Attribution: When using or referencing this scale, cite the original development: